-Word What this means Leaders, Managers and Governors Special Educational Needs Co-Ordinator.
+Word What this means 1.
+Leaders, Managers and Governors Special Educational Needs Co-Ordinator.
 SENDCO A list of all children with SEN in the school.
 SEN REGISTER 2.
-How we develop the skills, knowledge and expertise of school An additional adult in the classroom who is there to support TEACHING ASSISTANT children's learning. es and teams make to the progress and well-being of students with SEN/D Educational Psychologists A Psychologist who can provide assessments and advice on children's development to both parents and school staff.
+How we develop the skills, knowledge and expertise of school TEACHING ASSISTANT An additional adult in the classroom who is there to support children's learning.
+3. The contribution that specialist services and teams make to the progress and well-being of students with SEN/D Educational Psychologists A Psychologist who can provide assessments and advice on children's development to both parents and school staff.
 The Hearing Impaired service Advice and support to staff and parents for children with hearing impairments.
 The Visually Impaired service Advice and support to staff and parents for children with visual impairments.
 Occupational Therapists A specialist who supports children with fine motor difficulties and many other areas of physical development.
 Physiotherapist.
 A specialist who supports children with gross motor difficulties and many other areas of physical development.
 Speech and language therapists A specialist who supports children with language difficulties motor difficulties and many other areas of communication.
-CAMHS Team - Child and Adolescent Supporting the emotional and personal development of Mental Health Service students MOSAIC Assessing students with complex needs including autism Social Services Supports families to ensure that the needs of children are Octor Oct vices being met and that they are safe from harm. being met and that they are early morning.
+CAMHS Team - Child and Adolescent Mental Health Service Supporting the emotional and personal development of students MOSAIC Assessing students with complex needs including autism Social Services Supports families to ensure that the needs of children are being met and that they are safe from harm.

-Word What this means

-SCAS Helping schools with identification planning for students
+Word What this means SCAS Helping schools with identification planning for students with autism.

-with autism.
 Part of Mosaic.

-Health visitor/school nurse A nurse who visits the school and supports staff and parents in accessing advice and support for a range of
+Health visitor/school nurse A nurse who visits the school and supports staff and parents in accessing advice and support for a range of health needs.

-health needs.